g3tsyst3m/BriarIDS/README.md

 ## UPDATE 6/18/2018
 <hr>
 In the words of Frank Costanza, I'm back Baby!
 It's been a long time since I've had the chance to visit this project.
 I've been trying for my CISSP for 2 years now.
 TL;DR, I passed.
-Now that I can breathe again, here are some changes I've made recenty:<br>
+Now that I can breathe again, here are some changes I've made recenty:

  - Included support for Ubuntu for the raspberry pi in addition to Raspbian/Debian based distros.<br>
  - Added in automatic monitoring interface detection and included email notifications for TheBriarPatch.<br>
  - Now includes the latest suricata version, 4.0.4<br>